soyart/nexpr/README.md

 - Each machine should only correspond to *a single* host directory

-- 2 files (excluding flake files) per host is our goal here - a `configuration.nix` and a generated `hardware-configuration.nix`
+- 2 files per host is our goal here (like in vanilla NixOS) - a `configuration.nix` and a generated `hardware-configuration.nix`

 - A host's expressions are [symlinked to `/etc/nixos`](#nexpr-location)